mvolkmann/blog/src/swift/Concurrency.md

 - running at the same priority
 - cancellation status
 - task local variables (described later)

+In some cases it is desirable to start a new `Task` that does not inherit from its parent `Task`.
+To do this, create the task by calling `Task.detached` instead of `Task`.

 The following code demonstrates creating a `Task` and cancelling it if it runs for too long.